pieter-v-n/pmx-cluster-tb/README.md

 15. The GRUB boot menu is presented.
 Select "Proxmox VE GNU/Linux" to boot

 ## Additional steps after Proxmox installation
+### Login
-Note: The Proxmox GUI can be accessed via the management interface using a browser.
+The Proxmox GUI can be accessed via the management interface using a browser.
 The URL is for:
 1. `pve1`: [192.168.178.11:8006](http://192.168.178.11:8006)
 2. `pve1`: [192.168.178.12:8006](http://192.168.178.12:8006)
 3. `pve1`: [192.168.178.13:8006](http://192.168.178.13:8006)